vtex-apps/menu/README.md

-# Menu
+# VTEX Menu

+## Description

-A Menu Component.
-Shows a superior bar with links and dropdown menus.
+The VTEX Menu is an app that shows a bar with links and dropdown menus and it is used by the Dreamstore product.

+:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule
 | Release  | Status              | Initial Release | Maintenance LTS Start | End-of-life | Dreamstore Compatibility